karalarmehmet/basic-algorithms-golang/README.md

-This Repository provides some basic-algorithms that solved with golang.
+This Repository provides some basic-algorithms that solved with golang in order to improve and have a documentation.